Instrument landing system: Approach lighting

 Some installations include medium- or high-intensity approach light systems (abbreviated ALS).
 Most often, these are at larger airports but many small general aviation airports in the U.S. have approach lights to support their ILS installations and obtain low-visibility minimums.
 The ALS assists the pilot in transitioning from instrument to visual flight, and to align the aircraft visually with the runway centerline.
 Pilot observation of the approach lighting system at the Decision Altitude allows the pilot to continue descending towards the runway, even if the runway or runway lights cannot be seen, since the ALS counts as runway end environment.
 In the U.S., an ILS without approach lights may have CAT I ILS visibility minimums as low as 3/4 mi (runway visual range of 4,000 ft) if the required obstacle clearance surfaces are clear of obstructions.

 Visibility minimums of 1/2 mi (runway visual range of 2,400 ft) are possible with a CAT I ILS approach supported by a 1400 to 3000 ft ALS, and 3/8 mi visibility 1800 ft visual range is possible if the runway has high-intensity edge lights, touchdown zone and centerline lights, and an ALS that is at least 2400 ft long (see Table 3-3-1 "Minimum visibility values" in FAA Order 8260.3C).
 In effect, ALS extends the runway environment out towards the landing aircraft and allows low-visibility operations.
 CAT II and III ILS approaches generally require complex high-intensity approach light systems, while medium-intensity systems are usually paired with CAT I ILS approaches.
 At some non-towered airports, the pilot controls the lighting system; for example, the pilot can key the microphone seven times to turn on the lights on the high intensity, five times to medium intensity or three times for low intensity.

 Decision altitude and height

 Once established on an approach, the pilot follows the ILS approach path indicated by the localizer and descends along the glide path to the decision height.
 This is the height at which the pilot must have adequate visual reference to the landing environment (e.g. approach or runway lighting) to decide whether to continue the descent to a landing; otherwise, the pilot must execute a missed approach procedure, then try the same approach again, try a different approach, or divert to another airport.
+Usually, the decision on whether or not the pilot continues with the approach relies on whether the runway is visible or not, or if the runway is clear or not.